-The purpose of this form to to provide information which will easist City Council in knowing each candidate belier.
-The person whose name is being put forward as a candidate must sign this application in order to signify that he or she would be willing to accept the appointment sloudd ft be made, to order to be considered, this application must be returned to City Hall prior to 4:00 p.m. on hing
+The purpose of this form is to provide information which will exist City Council in knowing each condition before The person whose rame is being put forward to a condition must sign this application in order to signify that he or she would be willing to accept the appointment simpliful it be made.

+the order to be considered.
+This application must be returned to City Hall prior to 4:00 p.m. on hing.